 Where you ride is important.
 Motorists have a responsibility to share the road with cyclists and cyclists are allowed to ride in the center of the traffic lane.
 This may be the safest option at times.
 But for the most part, you should generally travel on the right side of the road or in the bike lane, riding in the same direction as traffic.
 This prevents traffic from backing up.

-The City of Boston encourages cyclists to ride in the street.
-This is to save the sidewalk for pedestrians.
+The City of Boston encourages cyclists to ride in the street and save the sidewalk for pedestrians.
+You can use the sidewalk if you must in the interest of safety, except where signs and markings prohibit this.

 Dangerous Boston Streets and Intersections for Cyclists

-This is especially true on Commonwealth Avenue, which has seen roughly twice the state average for bike crashes, according to the BU Today - the Boston University newspaper.
-Cyclists have been seriously injured on Commonwealth Avenue, Massachusetts Ave.
+Commonwealth Avenue has long been one of the most dangerous roads in Boston for cyclists.
+Over the years, cyclists have been seriously injured on Commonwealth Avenue, Massachusetts Ave.
 (Mass.
 Ave) and Beacon Avenue, along with Saint Paul Street and Packard’s Corner, which sits at Commonwealth and Brighton avenues in Allston.
 Nearby are Boston University, Kenmore Square and Fenway Park, also highly congested traffic areas.

-There are now protected bike lanes in this area.
+The good news is these roads have seen some safety improvements, including protected bike lanes.
 In 2017, the Massachusetts Department of Transportation (MassDOT) announced a $20.4 million roadway project with help from the City of Boston and Boston University.
-A mile-long protected bike lane was built along Commonwealth Avenue, from the Boston University Bridge to Packard's Corner.
-In 2019, BU Today published guidelines for using the new protecting bike lane.
+This partnership resulted in a mile-long protected bike lane along Commonwealth Avenue, from the Boston University Bridge to Packard's Corner.
+In 2019, BU Today published guidelines for using the new protected bike lane.

 More on Bike Accident Locations in Boston: